The whole point of having a company website is to showcase your products and services to as broad an audience as possible.

 - A screen mask to provide colour tinting and block visual clutter.

-- A “text-only” mode that strips away any media or graphics and allows users to reposition text on the screen.
+- A “text-only” mode that strips away media and graphics and allows users to reposition text on the screen.

 - Additional reading aids such as an on-screen ruler.